OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/ParisSud.md

 ## Finance and administration

 - All bank transfers for payment of the 1st Reporting Period were made to partners.
-- Unused funding from Jacobsuni has been transferred back to UPSUD ad is being transferred to FAU.
+- Unused funding from Jacobsuni has been transferred back to UPSUD and is being transferred to FAU.

 --
 ## Hiring